Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How many days do rentals stay listed in Playa del Carmen as of 2026?

-As of early 2026, rentals in Playa del Carmen stay listed for an average of 20 to 35 days when they are well-priced and in desirable neighborhoods.
+As of 2026, a well-priced long-term rental in Playa del Carmen usually stays listed for about 20 to 35 days.

 Which months have peak tenant demand in Playa del Carmen?